ubc-library-rc/intro-api/content/01_what-is-an-api.md

 * supporting communication between tools
 * controlling access to resources

+## Authentication and authorization
-The way that access to resources is limited on the web is through authentication (where a tool wants to know who you are) and authorization (where a tool lets you do a certain thing).
-A common form of authentication that you are familiar with is username and password.
+The way that access to resources is limited on the web is through __authentication__ (identifying who you are) and __authorization__ (whether you are allowed to access a particular resource).
+A common form of authentication is username and password.
 Something you will run into when working with APIs is the concept of an "API key".
 An API key is like an identifier for your client that identifies you and, based on the type of key, authorizes you to do certain things.

-For example a "Public" API Key (one anyone can use without additional identification) might let you get a list of what is on a server but a "Registered" API Key (one where you had to provide more information about your identity) might let you get the full contents of what is on the server.
-The type of authorization you receive usually restricts the number of calls you can make within a certain amount of time to avoid overloading the server or blocking others from accessing it.
+For example a "Public" API Key (one anyone can use without additional identification) might let you get a list of what is on a server, but a "Registered" API Key (one where you had to provide more information about your identity) might let you get the full contents of what is on the server.
+The type of authorization you receive usually determines the number of calls you can make within a certain amount of time, to avoid overloading the server or blocking others from accessing it.

+## API Documentation